Mahoney/mahoney.github.com/_posts/2010-11-22-logging-dos-and-donts.md

 A good logging backend will allow you to discard the stacktrace as part of the logging config, just like you can discard entire messages based on their level or logger, so this isn't forcing you to pollute your logs with endless stacktraces - it just means that when you have an issue you can get the stacktrace just by changing logging config, without needing to change code, repackage and redeploy.

+## DO Chain Exceptions
-<h2>DO Chain Exceptions</h2>If you should always log the exception in order to get its cause, it follows that when catching a low level exception and throwing a higher level exception you should always pass the low level exception as a cause to the high level exception.
+If you should always log the exception in order to get its cause, it follows that when catching a low level exception and throwing a higher level exception you should always pass the low level exception as a cause to the high level exception.
 Never do this: <pre class="brush:java">
 try { ... } catch (Exception lowLevelException) {
     throw new HighLevelException("Something went wrong doing the work"); // DON'T DO THIS - NO CAUSE!
 }